bpinzone/TetrisAI/README.md

 #### What about just making the program run more quickly?

 We did that as well!
-We did a lot of profiling (which is not, of course, to say that it's 'done' or that there weren't any major bottlenecks we missed), leading to a lot of optimizations and refactors to speed up our Tetris simulation.
-We used a fairly simple depth-first search to consider the millions of possible move sequences, and redesigned it whenever we thought we could get a significant performance benefit.
-We made a work queue and multithreaded it, which made it a few times faster.
-Ben wanted to GPU-accelerate it, though we both knew it wouldn't really help—Jeff's limitations were elsewhere.
+We did a lot of profiling (which is not, of course, to say that it's 'done' or that there weren't any major bottlenecks we missed), leading to a lot of optimizations and refactors to speed up our Tetris simulation. <I think we at least 4x'd the single thread perf.
+Not sure.
+Maybe 6x> We used a fairly simple depth-first search to consider the millions of possible move sequences, and redesigned it whenever we thought we could get a significant performance benefit.
+We made a work queue and multithreaded it, which made it a few times faster <it has linear speedup wrt the core count as expected>.
+Ben wants :) to GPU-accelerate it, though we both knew it wouldn't really help—Jeff's limitations were elsewhere.

 ### Sending Instructions